 1953 W. Gray St., Houston, TX 77019

 Restore Hyper Wellness + Cryotherapy, 10:00 a.m.: Right across the street from Barry’s you will find Restore Hyper Wellness + Cryotherapy.
 I love this place for a quick 30-minute infrared sauna session ($39).
-But I went in recently for a cryofacial ($39), which is a noninvasive technique that helps to tighten your skin.
-While the sensation felt very similar to what I assume frostbite would feel like, my skin was noticeably glowy afterwards.
-They also offer full body cryotherapy, IV drips and compression therapy (perfect after leg day at the gym or if you had a long flight).
+But I went in recently for a cryofacial ($39), which is a non-invasive technique that helps to tighten your skin.
+While the sensation felt very similar to what I assume frostbite would feel like, my skin was noticeably glowy afterward.
+They also offer full-body cryotherapy, IV drips and compression therapy (perfect after leg day at the gym or if you had a long flight).
 Basically, it is the all-in-one wellness stop everyone needs in their busy lives.

 Bebidas, 1:00 p.m.: Not too far away you will find Bebidas, aka the world’s greatest smoothies and drinks shop.
 Order an iced oat milk latte and tell them I sent you.
 Just kidding, they have no idea who I am.
 During the summer, this place also functions as a snow cone stand, which makes for a fun Instagram photo in their courtyard.
 If you are feeling famished, they also offer rice bowls, avocado toast, sandwiches and tacos.